 What determines your car insurance rate?

 - Your driving record: The more accidents and traffic violations you have on your record, the higher your premium is likely to be.
-For example, a DUI can nearly double your premiums, and even a simple speeding ticket can mean more than a 20% rate increase.
+For example, a DUI may nearly double your premiums, and even a simple speeding ticket may mean more than a 20 percent rate increase.
 Similarly, if you are a newer driver without an established driving record, you will likely pay more than a more experienced driver with a clean driving record.

-- Your location: Car insurance rates vary by state and may even factor in your ZIP code, depending on your state’s insurance laws.
-Drivers in urban areas may pay more due to a higher risk of getting into an accident since more cars are on the road.
+- Your location: Car insurance calculation rates vary by state and may even factor in your ZIP code, depending on your state’s insurance laws.
 The incidence of accidents, vehicle theft, vandalism and the severity of these claims in any given area could cause your insurance to be higher or lower.
-For example, the area where you park your car — on the street or in a protected garage — can also make a difference in what you pay.
+The area where you park your car — on the street or in a protected garage — can also make a difference in what you pay.